imagekit-developer/imagekit-go/README.md

 ```

 ### 16. Create Folder
-Creates a new folder as per [API documentation here](https://docs.imagekit.io/api-reference/media-api/create-folder). `err` is not nil when response is not 201.
+Creates a new folder as per [API documentation here](https://docs.imagekit.io/api-reference/media-api/create-folder). `err` is not nil when the response is not 201.

 Accepts string type folder name and parent path.